2001 All-Ireland Senior Football Championship: Round 4

 Cavan: P Reilly 1–2, F O’Reilly 0–4, A Forde 1–0, D McCabe 0–1.

 Derry: A Tohill 1–4, P McFlynn 0–3, P Bradley 0–2, D Heaney 0–1, G Coleman 0–1, J McBride 0–1, E. Muldoon 0–1, G Diamond 0–1.

 All-Ireland Senior Football Championship

 The provincial champions and the winners of round 4 contested the quarter-finals.
-The quarter final matches would be between a provincial champion and a round 4 winner.
+The quarter final matches were held at neutral sites and pitted each provincial champion against a round 4 winner.

 Quarter-finals

 Three of the quarter-finals involved teams who had previously met in their respective provinces.
 The exception was Dublin v Kerry, which in itself was exceptional in that it was held at Semple Stadium in Thurles.